getlineHere are some miscellaneous points about getline that

 Here, the side effect is the ‘++c’.
 Is c incremented if

-end of file is encountered, before the element in a is assigned?
+end-of-file is encountered before the element in a is assigned?

 the expression ‘a[++c]’ before attempting to read from f.

-Other versions of awk only evaluate the expression once they
+However, some versions of awk only evaluate the expression once they

 know that there is a string value to be assigned.
-Caveat Emptor.